DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/extent-class.md

 ### <a name="parameters"></a>Parâmetros
  `_Other`
- O `extent` objeto copiar de.
+ O `extent` objeto do qual copiar.

 ### <a name="return-value"></a>Valor de retorno
- Uma referência a esta `extent` objeto.
+ Uma referência a este `extent` objeto.

 ##  <a name="operator_at"></a>Extent:: Operator\[\]
 Retorna o elemento no índice especificado.